davletovb/neva/CONTRIBUTING.md

-# ConcordAI Contribution Guide 🧠🤝
+# Neva Contribution Guide 🧠🤝

-Thank you for considering contributing to ConcordAI!
+Thank you for considering contributing to Neva!
 We're excited to have you join our community of developers, researchers, and enthusiasts.
 Whether you're a seasoned developer or just starting out, your contributions can make a real difference in advancing our project.

 ## Table of Contents
 - [Understanding the Project](#understanding-the-project)